ProfGarfield/ZeroBraneForTOTPP/README.md

 Add the configuration file [user.lua](https://raw.githubusercontent.com/ProfGarfield/ZeroBraneForTOTPP/main/cfg/user.lua) to the `cfg` folder: `cfg\user.lua`

+## ZeroBrane Studio Features

+ZeroBrane studio provides standard text editor features like line numbering and basic highlighting for Lua.
+It also contains a project analyzer which will detect many potential mystakes without having to actually load a Civ II game.
+It also allows you to switch between project folders, and remembers what files you had open in each project.
+It also provides a Lua Console so you quickly test Lua behaviour (as long as it doesn't involve Test of Time specific features).

-## Special Features
+## Special Features For Test of Time Lua

-This fork of ZeroBrane Studio automatically provides syntax highlighting along with tooltips and autocomplete for the functions, methods, and properties of the Test of Time Patch Project implementation of Lua.
+This fork of ZeroBrane Studio automatically provides syntax highlighting the functions and methods of the Test of Time Patch Project implementation of Lua.
+It also provides autocomplete suggestions for functions, methods, and class properties for Test of Time.
 In addition to adding the relevant ZeroBrane API for the TOTPP features, the ZeroBrane code has been modified to give tooltips for property calls to TOTPP Lua Objects, and to guess what the base object is by using autocomplete calls.

 In addition, whenever you open a project folder, ZeroBrane Studio will look for a file totpp-api.lua in the Scripts folder, and, if it is available, use it to update the syntax highlighting, tooltips, and autocomplete.
 If you use my [Lua Scenario Template](https://github.com/ProfGarfield/LuaTemplate), you can run the script makeZeroBraneAPI.lua from the Civ II Lua Console.
 This will add all your entries in object.lua to the autocomplete list, as well as add tooltips and syntax highlighting to any documentation I add to the files in the LuaCore.